The Transposed Heads: Rethinking the Erotic Triangle in Pedro Cabiya’s La cabeza(1)

 Even though twenty-seven years have passed since Between Men was published, surprisingly little scholarly work has emerged to address these topics that Kosofsky Sedgwick practically invites her readers to study.
 To be sure, one can find numerous works addressing female homosociality and many about lesbianism, but few of these seem to approach the topic from a similar angle to Sedgwick.
 There are a few notable exceptions.(2) Perhaps the most prominent is Terry Castle’s The Apparitional Lesbian (1993), in which she explores what happens when a second woman is introduced into the male-female-male triangle model that Sedgwick employs: “Female bonding, at least hypothetically, destabilizes the ‘canonical’ triangular arrangement of male desire, is an affront to it, and ultimately – in the radical form of lesbian bonding – displaces it entirely” (Castle 72).
 For Castle, a second woman entering the original triangle creates a second triangle, female-male-female, and when the two women come together in an exclusive female-female relationship, the original male-male homosocial bond is left without any foundation and collapses (73).
 Castle applies her new and improved model to a reading of Sylvia Townsend Warner’s Summer Will Show, and suggests that the novel “illustrates so neatly what we might take to be the underlying principle of lesbian narrative itself: namely, that for female bonding to ‘take,’ as it were, to metamorphose into explicit sexual desire, male bonding must be suppressed… in the absence of male homosocial desire, lesbian desire emerges” (84-85).
 Looking closely at the language Castle uses, it seems that she suggests that lesbian desire follows or results from the dissolution of the male homosocial, or occurs when male bonding is absent and does not impede it.
 Castle’s book leaves the reader with a question and a conundrum, then: Does the female homosocial “destabilize” the male homosocial (suggesting that the female homosocial preexists the male) or does it only occur or “take” when the male homosocial is “suppressed” or absent (suggesting that it follows the male)?
 A further issue is the fact that the male homosocial does not seem to enter very strongly into the novel she analyzes.
 According to her descriptions, the female protagonist of Summer Will Show is caught in a triangle of exchange between her father and her husband (Castle 82), but her father has died (82) and her friendless husband cannot find another man with whom to “retriangulate his relationship with his wife” (84).
 This situation is hardly ideal for an examination of how the male and female homosocial actively coexist and interact.(3)

 Pedro Cabiya is a Puerto Rican author and has published several novels and collections of short stories.
 He is also a cultural critic and professor at the Universidad Iberoamericana.
 Cabiya’s earlier works were published in Aire, the literary supplement of newspaper Claridad.
 His Historias tremendas (short stories, 1999) was selected as «the best book of the year» by Pen Club International and by Instituto de Literatura Puertorriqueña.
-In 2003 Cabiya published another volume of short stories – Historias atroces – and in 2007, his first novel: La cabeza
+In 2003 Cabiya published another volume of short stories – Historias atroces – and in 2007, his first novel: La cabeza.

 La cabeza presents a story that falls somewhere in-between science fiction and horror, and provides a chance to examine the male and female homosocial structures functioning strongly and simultaneously.
 His characters are involved in a complex web of relationships that are perhaps ideal illustrations of the homosocial.
 Daniel and his wife, Gloria, are involved in a terrible accident the night of their wedding, and Gloria is thrown from the car and trapped underneath.
 Through a combination of Daniel’s attempts to pull her free and a massive explosion, her body is severed at the bottom of her ribcage.
 Daniel’s older brother Ezequiel, a failed scientist and unscrupulous inventor, constructs a machine that will keep the upper half of Gloria alive.
 The brothers keep her highly drugged state to prevent her from becoming aware of her condition and panicking.
 Although Daniel keeps Gloria alive, he spends very little time with her, maintaining active affairs with his secretary, Marta, and Gloria’s live-in nurse, Raquel.
 However, Raquel and Gloria are also engaged in a sexual relationship, for Raquel can stimulate her by means of a special wire in the machine.
 Ezequiel convinces Daniel that Gloria should not be kept connected to the machine, as it is expensive and was only intended to be a temporary solution; he offers his services once again to provide a solution.
 Marta expresses extreme curiosity about Gloria and convinces Daniel to take her to the house; when they arrive, Marta is horrified by the sight of her, and begs Daniel to let Gloria die.
 Daniel is determined to proceed with his plan, and he dismisses Raquel without explanation.
 Ezequiel arrives and transplants Gloria’s head onto Marta’s body, preserving Marta’s own living head in a special capsule.
 Daniel resumes his life with Gloria almost as if nothing had happened, and places Marta’s head on his desk.
 However, one day, while Daniel eats lunch at his desk, Marta’s head begins to experience intense sexual pleasure.
 Since Ezequiel warned Daniel that Marta might continue to feel some connection with her body, and Marta has told him that she can always feel her body’s orgasms, Daniel knows that Gloria must be having sex with someone besides him.
 He rushes home to find that Gloria has left him for Raquel.
 It is important to consider that the narrator often speaks in a witty, humorous tone; the reader is meant to understand the novel not only as a piece of science fiction-horror but also as a platform for lightly poking fun at each of these two genres.
 Indeed, as a particularly relevant example, the Daniel’s dismay at the end of the novel makes one laugh at the fact that Gloria has left him for a woman.
 But this humorous air does not negate the novel’s usefulness in inspecting social and erotic bonds – it does quite the opposite.
 The simple fact that the reader laughs at this situation suggests that at some level it rings true, and that an in-depth look at the circumstances that bring this moment about may be quite revelatory.(4) An examination of Daniel and Ezequiel’s relationship shows that it is an example of Sedgwick’s male homosocial, while a similar look at the relationship between Gloria, Raquel, and Marta reveals the workings of female homosocial desire.
 A comparison of these relationships shows their sharp contrasts and their complex interrelationship.